sprucelee/police-brutality/all-locations.md

 ### WCCO photojournalist arrested | May 30th

-While trying to capture footage of the police shooting, Tom Aviles of the WCCO gets warned and then arrested by an officer.
+While trying to capture footage of the police tear-gassing a crowd of people, Tom Aviles of the WCCO is told to move back.
+He asks where; officers again tell him to move back.
+He moves away, then stops, apparently looking for his producer.
+He begins moving away again and is arrested shortly thereafter by an officer.

 Additional footage shows police fired on the press crew as well.

-tags: journalist, arrest
+tags: arrest, baton, journalist, projectile, shoot, shove

 id: mn-minneapolis-5